Raisen: Transport

+Raisen is located on Sagar Bhopal NH 146 Road.
+It's well connected by Road.
+Raisen is 42 km away from Bhopal.

+Daily Bus Service Available From Raisen.

 The nearest airport is Bhopal Airport.

 Tourist attraction

 Raisen is mainly known for its ancient age tourist attractions such as Raisen Fort, Sanchi Stupa, Bhimbetka and Bhojpur town.
 The city is surrounded by hills and witnesses a number of tourists visiting the city every year.